JorisJoBo/treedentifier/readme.md

 pip install -r python-requirements.txt
 ```

+To process the LAZ files in which most LiDAR datasets are formatted, you can
+use LAStools.
+You can download LAStools [here](https://rapidlasso.com/lastools/).
+Please note that LAStools is not free.
+You can use LAStools without paying but it will
+distort your data and insert black diagonals in LAScanopy.

 ### Datasets
 After that, you'll need a vegetation dataset of your area, as well as a filtered
 and a unfiltered LiDAR dataset.
 We used the [Dutch Vegetation Database](https://www.gbif.org/dataset/740df67d-5663-41a2-9d12-33ec33876c47)